franklintra/elevenlabs-android/README.md

     onUnhandledClientToolCall = { call ->
         // Agent requested a client tool not registered on the device },
+    onVadScore = { score ->
+        // Voice Activity Detection score, range from 0 to 1 where higher values indicate higher confidence of speech }
     // List of client tools the agent can invoke clientTools = mapOf(
         "logMessage" to object : ClientTool {